jambu/githubstats/README.md

 The csv files will be created in the project root (this can be changed by changing the report_path env variable)

+Inorder to run the tests
+source test_config.sh
+python -m unittest discover

+(Be careful to source back to config.sh when you run the actual data load.
+This sucks has to be changed.)

 Facts
 =====